Items you absolutely need if you’re traveling with a baby

 If your child is slightly older, pop on over to our Toddler Travel Essentials page.

-Baby Travel Essentials
+10 Baby Travel Essentials For Every Type of Journey

-Being able to walk hands-free through crowds, upstairs, on and off public transport is a vital part of travelling with a baby, so without a doubt, a baby carrier tops our list as the most essential baby travel item.
+Being able to walk hands-free through crowds, upstairs, on and off public transport is a vital part of traveling with a baby, so without a doubt, a baby carrier tops our list as the most essential baby travel item.

 TIP: There are so many things to consider when investing in a baby carrier that will become a travelling essential for years.
 From our experience, the newborn insert for the Ergo wasn’t brilliant, for a newborn I would still recommend something like a Boba Wrap where they can be held in close to you (practice, practice, practice using these at home with some help though before heading into the big wide world and first trying it on at the airport!!!).
 If you will be heading to the beach or a resort, consider a waterproof baby sling.

-I would also only consider a more heavy-duty child carrier like the popular Dueter Kid Comfort child carrier backpack beyond 12 months old, and only if you do a lot of walking/hiking.
-For occasional and urban use, the Ergobaby will comfortably see you through for several years.
+The Ergobaby will comfortably see you through for occasional and urban use for several years.
 (And for the really brave – you CAN wear the Ergo on your back with a toddler with a newborn wrapped on the front – sorry we never got a photo of this in action!!).

 I first stated it here – and many times again – you will end up owning multiple strollers!!!
 No one stroller will fit all your needs from birth to toddler.